W427697/Discord-/code/lib/core-events/src/errors/README.md

 ✅ Here are a few recommended examples:

 Long:

 ```
-Couldn't find story matching 'xyz' after HMR.
+Couldn't find story matching id 'component--button-primary' after HMR.
   - Did you just rename a story?
   - Did you remove it from your CSF file?
-  - Are you sure a story with that id exists?
+  - Are you sure a story with the id 'component--button-primary' exists?
-  - Please check the stories field of your main.js config.
+  - Please check the values in the stories field of your main.js config and see if they would match your CSF File.
   - Also check the browser console and terminal for potential error messages.
 ```

 Medium:

 ```
 Addon-docs no longer uses configureJsx or mdxBabelOptions in 7.0.